warlock-labs/sylow/README.md

 ## Advanced Features

-- **Customizable Hashing**: Supports various hash functions through the `Expander` trait, such as the XMD and XOF algorithms on any hasher from `sha3`.
+- **Customizable Hashing**: Supports various hash functions through the `Expander` trait, such as the XMD and XOF algorithms on any hasher from [sha3](https://github.com/RustCrypto/hashes/tree/master/sha3).
 - **Optimized Arithmetic**: Utilizes Montgomery form for efficient modular arithmetic.
 - **Constant-time Operations**: Implements algorithms resistant to timing attacks.
 - **Batch Verification**: Verify multiple signatures in a single operation for improved performance.

 ## Performance

-Sylow is designed with performance in mind, leveraging optimized algorithms for finite field arithmetic, elliptic curve operations, and pairings, taking advantage of specialized algorithms for $j$-invariant zero curves, as well as the optimal ate pairing for efficient signature verification.
+Sylow is designed with performance in mind, leveraging optimized algorithms for $j$-invariant zero curves, the optimal ate pairing for efficient signature verification, as well as multiprecision Montgomery arithmetic.

+## Security

+In order to ensure the highest level of security, Sylow is designed in compliance with the recommendations set forth by Cloudflare in [RFC 9380](https://datatracker.ietf.org/doc/html/rfc9380), especially in regard to hashing an arbitrary byte array to an element of the curve.
+Namely, we provide multiple secure implementations of the `hash_to_field` standard, as well as implement the Shallue-van de Woestijne encoding for elliptic curve points.

+Furthermore, the multiprecision arithmetic operations are implemented in constant time, ensuring resistance to side channel attacks, and constant-time operations are used whenever possible.
+There are currently no variable-time functions used in Sylow.

 ## Roadmap